VeeamHub/veeam-ansible/README.md

 Documentation, including usage instructions, can be found with each Ansible role.

-The Ansible code in this repository is part of a [collection in Ansible Galaxy](https://galaxy.ansible.com/carceneaux/veeam).
+The Ansible code in this repository is part of a [collection in Ansible Galaxy](https://galaxy.ansible.com/veeamhub/veeam).
 Easiest method to install it in your environment is using [Ansible Galaxy](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html):

-`ansible-galaxy collection install carceneaux.veeam`
+`ansible-galaxy collection install veeamhub.veeam`

 ## ✍ Contributions